miguilimzero/filament-auto-panel/README.md

 The package will try to link any columns that ends with `_id` with a belongsTo relationship.
 It will set a searchable `Select` for create/edit actions, and an URL linking to the respective resource in table and infolists (if the resource exists).

+> [!NOTE]
-This auto-detection currently do not support morphsTo (PRs are welcome!).
+> This auto-detection currently do not support morphsTo.
+PRs are welcome!

+#### Default Pages

+By default, the Auto Resource will have a list and view pages.
+The create and edit record is available as a modal action in the list and view pages respectively.

 #### Default Actions